wacncontent/CustomizeTool/addCommentOutput/articles/search/search-dev-case-study-whattopedia.md

 We use Azure WebJobs to update data to the index.
 By creating a search indexer job, the indexing part was very easy to integrate into our solution.
 The only code change we made was to accommodate the indexer job was to add an `Indexed` field to our data model to indicate the index state.
 Whenever a new profile is added or updated, the `Indexed` field is set to false.
 The same applies if the retailer changes his or her profile data through the portal.

 The job looks for all rows having `Indexed` set to false.
 When it finds the row, the document is posted to Azure Search, and then the `Indexed` field is set to true.
-We didn’t have to plan for adding versus updating data because the Azure Search service actually takes care of this.
+We <!-- deleted by customization didn't --><!-- keep by customization: begin --> didn’t <!-- keep by customization: end --> have to plan for adding versus updating data because the Azure Search service actually takes care of this.
 If you add a document that is already present, the service will do an update automatically.

 All web jobs have been developed as console applications that can be uploaded to Azure web sites as ZIP files, unzipped, and then scheduled.